On thermodynamics of compact objects: Microcanonical ensemble

 \section{Microcanonical ensemble}

 We have focused on canonical and grand canonical ensembles throughout the paper.
-Here, we simply address the other commonly used framework, microcanonical ensemble, in a simple example of massless semi-classical ideal gas.
-The corresponding thermodynamic potential is entropy $S$, determined by counting of number of microstates for specific parameters.
-The state parameters in this ensemble are total internal energy $U$, the total number of particles $N$, and thermodynamic volume $V_{th}$.
+Here, we simply address the other commonly used framework, microcanonical ensemble, in a simple example of a massless semi-classical ideal gas.
+The main thermodynamic function to be used is entropy $S$, determined by counting the number of microstates for specific parameters.
+The state parameters in this ensemble are total internal energy $U$, the total number of particles $N$, and the thermodynamic volume $V_{th}$.

 Before going into the example, let's first have a general discussion.
 The total differential of entropy $S(U,V_{th}, N)$, directly from the fundamental relation (\ref{firstlaw}), is given as

 where

 It is clear that in order to have a consistent picture we have to define the thermodynamic volume, in analogy to the canonical (\ref{dVth0}) and grand canonical (\ref{dVth}) cases, as